rajdas2001/Analytics-Assignment-Zevi/README.md

 # Analytics Assignment by Zevi

 This project is aimed at understanding user sentiments about Swiggy through various analyses of Tweets.
-Finding of the project can be found in the Jupyter Notebook (.ipynb) file.
+Findings of the project can be found in the Jupyter Notebook (.ipynb) file.

  ## Dependencies
   * numpy